lukifer23/Matrix0/docs/model_v2.md

 ---

-This enhanced V2 design represents a significant evolution of Matrix0, combining architectural improvements with SSL foundation ready for enhancement.
+This enhanced V2 design represents a significant evolution of Matrix0, combining architectural improvements with production SSL coverage and a clear path for optional head expansion.
 The phased implementation approach ensures stability while enabling cutting-edge features like LLM-guided training and multi-modal learning.
 All features are configurable and can be enabled/disabled independently, providing maximum flexibility and risk mitigation.